 Coiled cables are specially designed electrical cables that feature a spring-like, helical shape.
 These flexible cables are often made from durable, flexible materials like rubber or plastic, enabling them to withstand frequent stretching and compression without damage.

 The benefits of coiled cables include the capability to extend and retract easily, providing flexibility and mobility whilst remaining compact when not in use.
-Furthermore, their tangle-resistant nature and ability to save space make coiled cables ideal for environments where flexibility and durability are essential.
+Furthermore, their tangle-resistant nature and ability to save space make coiled power cords ideal for environments where flexibility and durability are essential.

-When it comes to coiled cables, there are typically five different cables that commonly feature a coiled design.
+When it comes to coiled cables, there are several different cables that commonly feature a coiled design.
 These include:

 1. Coiled data cables